• Skip to primary navigation

 #recipereel #recipereels #recipereelsofinstagram #taylorswiftreputation #taylorswiftlyrics #cocktailinspiration #cocktailinspo #sidecar #getawaycar #holidaycocktails #holidaycocktail #holidayrecipes #holidayrecipe #recipeshare #recipesharing #reelsrecipe #reelrecipe #recipeoftheweek #recipevideo #recipevideos #taylorswiftsongs #funnycaptions

-This one’s for my girlies haunted by the memory This one’s for my girlies haunted by the memory of a relationship they mega regret.
+This one’s for my girlies haunted by the memory of This one’s for my girlies haunted by the memory of a relationship they mega regret.
 Grab your pitchforks, ladies.
 We ride at dawn.

 👇Full Recipe Below